-- Service Lines: Homeowners are responsible for trimming trees to prevent them from growing into service lines.
-These wires are more resistant to tree contact and only need attention if branches prevent the wire from hanging freely.
+- Service lines: These wires are designed to be more resistant to tree contact and only need attention if branches prevent the wire from hanging freely.
 Before you or your contractor trim or remove trees close to service lines (pole-to-home wires), call 800-242-9137 to ask us to turn off power.
 We turn off electricity temporarily and restore it when your work is complete — at no charge.

 Contracting your tree trimming or removal work

 We recommend use of professionals for extensive tree trimming and tree removal.
 When you contract a tree service, check its topping policy and whether the contractor is certified.
 If the contractor recommends topping, consider getting a second opinion.
-Check for certification with respective organizations in Wisconsin, Michigan or the International Society of Arboriculture (ISA).
+Check for certification with respective organizations in Wisconsin or International Society of Arboriculture.